charlesxucheng/aws-study-notes/practice-notes.md

 * Deploy the application packages to the EC2 instances and on-premises servers using AWS CodeDeploy.

-Amazon Rekognition makes it easy to add image and video analysis to your applications. - Pattern recognition

 # Route 53
 A Route 53 Resolver Endpoint is a customer-managed resolver consisting of one or more Elastic Network Interfaces (ENIs) deployed on your VPC.
 Resolver Endpoints are classified into two types: